Wondering what you’ll do when you retire?

 Pro: it’s flexible.
 You can cash in a retirement income whenever you choose to.
 Better yet, if markets are buoyant, it will increase the value of your pension pot.
 Income drawdown is also amazing if annuity values are low.
 Plus, if you die before the age of 75, your pension can be inherited without your inheritors paying tax on it.
 Annuities can’t be inherited.

 Con: your pension can decrease in value if its investments perform badly.
 Your pension funds can also run dry if you cash in too much or if you live longer than you initially thought.
 On the other hand, an annuity guarantees a fixed income.
-Therefore, being much more anticipated.
+Therefore, being much more anticipated

-Just remember that with income drawdown, you can decide to buy an annuity with the pension money that’s left.
+With income drawdown, you can decide to buy an annuity with the pension money that’s left.

 Income drawdown is getting a pension income when you enter your retirement phase of life.
 Your pension keeps growing, but you can access your pension funds at the same time.
 That is if you’re 55 years or older.
 Meaning, you can start getting an income from your pension from the minimum age of 55.